100 Projects for Peace

 A $10,000 award is given annually to an individual or group (undergraduates only) that submits the winning proposal.

 Funding for the $10,000 award comes from Mrs. Kathryn Wasserman Davis, a lifelong internationalist and journalist, who celebrated her 100th birthday in February of 2007 by donating $1 million for 100 grants stating, “I want to use my 100th birthday to help young people launch some immediate initiatives that could bring new thinking to the prospects for peace in the world.”
 Mrs. Davis is the mother of Shelby Davis who funds the Davis United World College Scholars Program at Lewis & Clark College and at 90 other colleges and universities in the United States.
-What began as a one time birthday grant has continued for its fourth year.
+What began as a one time birthday grant has become an annual program.

 If you would like to share your ideas or ask questions of other applicants, you can send an email to the 100 Projects for Peace listserve at: email@example.com.